TerraJuly/sphinx_tabs_selector/README.md

 4. When `tabs_flat` is set to `True`, and builder is `latex`, the tabs will be displayed in flat mode, and pdf will show the tab with blue,bold tab name and the tab contents will be surrounded by a box.
 The non-nested tabs are displayed very well.
 But the nested tabs are displayed not very well.
+5. Supports replace `strings` in tab contents by set `tabs_replace_dict`.
+This only effect on flat mode.

 ## Installation